-A wireless card requires only a PCIe x1 slot – which also happens to be the smallest in terms of physical size and throughput rate.
+A wireless card requires only a PCIe x1 slot – which also happens to be the smallest in physical size and throughput rate.

-This is because even the newest WiFi 6 PCIe cards have a throughput (speed) of about 2.4 Gbps (300 MB/s) on 5 GHz frequency.
-Contrast this to the data rate of a single PCIe x1 slot that can handle throughput rate of 985 MB/s and 1969 MB/s on PCIe version 3.0 and 4.0 respectively!
+This is because even the newest WiFi 6 PCIe cards have a throughput (speed) of about 2.4 Gbps (300 MB/s) on a 5 GHz frequency.
+Contrast this to the data rate of a single PCIe x1 slot that can handle a throughput rate of 985 MB/s and 1969 MB/s on PCIe version 3.0 and 4.0, respectively!

-In this article we talk in detail about which PCIe slot for wireless card is most suitable.
-In doing so we will look into why that is so, talk about PCIe slots, version, bandwidth and all the related jargon.
+This article discusses which PCIe slot for wireless cards is most suitable.
+In doing so, we will look into why that is so and talk about PCIe slots, version, bandwidth, and all the related jargon.

-If you are looking for a simple answer though, then PCIe x1 slot is the one to go for.
-Currently, there is no PCIe wireless card powerful enough to leverage the bandwidth of a higher PCIe lane count and hence none require a larger PCIe slot.
+If you are looking for a simple answer, then the PCIe x1 slot is the one to go for.
+Currently, no PCIe wireless card is powerful enough to leverage the bandwidth of a higher PCIe lane count; hence, none require a larger PCIe slot.

-Let us look into PCIe Wireless Card, PCIe Lanes and PCIe Slots a bit.
+Let us look into PCIe Wireless Card, PCIe Lanes, and PCIe Slots.

-In order to understand why a PCIe x1 slot is sufficient for WiFi card, you have to understand a bit of PC jargon.
+You must understand some PC jargon to understand why a PCIe x1 slot is sufficient for a WiFi card.

-A PCIe lane is basically like a highway through which data travels to and fro the PCIe slot.
-The more lanes a PCIe slot has, the higher would be the throughout rate (speed in layman’s terms) of the expansion card that attaches to it.
+A PCIe lane is like a highway through which data travels to and fro the slot.
+The more lanes a PCIe slot has, the higher would be the throughout rate (speed in layperson’s terms) of the expansion card that attaches to it.